-12.2.
-Reporting
+12.2 Reporting

-You must submit reports in line with the grant agreement.
+You must submit reports through the portal in line with the grant agreement.
 We will provide the requirements for these reports as appendices in the grant agreement.
 We will remind you of your reporting obligations before a report is due.
 We will expect you to report on:

-- progress against agreed project milestones - project expenditure, including expenditure of grant funds - contributions of partners directly related to the project.
+- progress against agreed project milestones

+- project expenditure, including expenditure of grant funds

+- contributions of project partners.